 Regarding weaknesses, as we said, the undersized bean hopper is the only genuine flaw in the design and is the reason that the Gran Dama missed getting a perfect five-star rating.

-Having said that, coffee purists will likely also bemoan the fact that it uses an auto-frother, and doesn’t have a conventional steam wand, but this group is likely to be able to live with it, given the number of grind settings on offer, and the sheer amount of drink customization available.
+Coffee purists will likely also bemoan the fact that it uses an auto-frother and doesn’t have a conventional steam wand.
+Still, this group is likely to be able to live with it, given the number of grind settings on offer and the sheer amount of drink customization available.

-The only other thing to make a note of is the fact that the interface is somewhat dated, using an old, simple LED screen, which gives the machine a slight learning curve
+The only other thing to note is that the interface is somewhat dated, using an old, simple LED screen, which gives the machine a slight learning curve.

-If and when DeLonghi upgrades this, and nudges the size of the bean hopper up slightly, it’ll get that five-star rating from us.
-It really is that good, and almost shockingly modestly priced, considering what you’re getting!
+If and when DeLonghi upgrades this and slightly increases the size of the bean hopper, it’ll get that five-star rating from us.
+It really is that good and almost shockingly modestly priced, considering what you’re getting!

 Runner-Up: Gaggia Titanium